 Though she stands straight and tall, Ana Mercedes Hoyos’ auburn bun does not quite reach the top of the bronze African head in her hallway.
 Hoyos, with the gentle wrinkles and delicate demeanor of a grandmother, says she was once known as the “woman who paints baskets of fruit.”

 Critics attacked her, calling her work – while high quality and deservingly expensive – safe, easy.
-Now, the Colombian artist is renowned for her depictions of a world governened by slavery.
+Now, the Colombian artist is renowned for her depictions of a world governed by slavery.

 Hoyos grew up with respectability; her parents, architects, whisked her to New York, Paris, Barcelona.
 She attended Marymount School in Bogotá, a private all-girls academy taught by New York-based nuns.
 Her family never dreamed she would be an artist.
 Affluent and cultured mid-century Colombians did not pursue art, nor live a self- professed “bohemian” life.
 But Hoyos broke the mold.